Taking on a side hustle is one of the best ways to earn some extra cash to supplement your income going into 2017.

 If you want to say no thanks to the above but still feel your opinion has monetary value, consider joining a focus group.
 Companies developing new products or changing old ones will often assemble focus groups to solicit opinions from its members on what changes the product may need before hitting the market, its pros and cons, etc. You might get asked what you thought about the new and improved flavor of an existing soft drink, for example, and your feedback will be part of the process if changes to the product are necessary.

 Participating in a focus group can pay anywhere from $50 to $200 on average, though $350 per session is not unheard of, according to other sources.
 What’s great is that some are conducted online or over the phone, so you won’t need to leave the comfort of your zone.
-There are many research groups looking for paid volunteers; we suggest visiting FG Global or Find Focus Groups to start.
+There are many research groups looking for paid volunteers; we suggest visiting site like Find Focus Groups to start.

 Donate hair, sperm, eggs